Hebron

 How to Pronounce Hebron

 Our model has identified 4 different pronunciations for the name Hebron.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.4% confident that Hebron is pronounced as HEH-bruhn.
-The next most likely pronunciation is HEE-bruhn, at 13.0% confidence.
+Our model is 67.4% confident that Hebron is pronounced as HEH-bruhn, which has 2 syllables.
+The next most likely pronunciation is HEH-brawn, at 13.0% confidence, with 2 syllables.

 HEH-bruhn (2 syllables)